smartcontractkit/smart-contract-examples/ccip/offchain/javascript/README.md

 ## Examples

 ### Get the list of supported tokens

+> **Deprecation Notice:**
+> This function is **deprecated** and will be deactivated in future versions.
+We recommend avoiding its use at this time.
+An alternative method will be provided in an upcoming release.

 In this example, you will interact with the router contract to retrieve the list of supported tokens that can be transferred from your blockchain to a target blockchain.